zaladeokin/Blog_Api/README.md

 - **URL:** `/api/v1/users/:id`
 - **Method:** `PUT`
 - **Authorization**: Bearer Token
 - **Description:** Updates an existing user data(email, firstname, and lastname).
 The user Id must be pass as parameter.
-Note, Password cann be updated via this endpoint but must be provided for additional authentication (2FA).
+Note, Password can not be updated via this endpoint but must be provided for additional authentication (2FA).
 - **Request Body:**
 ```json
     {